 - Great value package

-They are broad-framed, so the arms can interfere with some helmets, and we needed to do some fine-tuning with the nose piece to get the fit just right and stop them touching our eyelashes.
+They are broad-framed, so the arms can interfere with some helmets, and the nose piece needed some fine tuning.
 It’s hard to complain at this price though.

 Endura FS260 Pro

 - £78 / €97 / $104 / AU$137 as tested

 Endura’s FS260 Pro is more of a package than a single pair of cycling sunglasses.
 There are three different lenses in the box, including a photochromic option, making these ideal for days when the weather is changeable.

 Our tester found the fit to be particularly secure, even over the roughest terrain, so you won’t need to worry about losing them on gravel or bumpy rides.